 - Bad news for truckers, by year 4, diesel costs will increase by $1,700/year.

 Real World Tax Savings

 Below is a table pulled from The Green Shift handbook which details how much tax savings that you can expect based on your marital/child status.
 It seems that a couple with 1 child can expect at least $1,000/year in savings by year 4 of the Liberal plan.
 You can also do a specific calculation on their website with their nifty calculator.

 Click on the image below to view the full size.

 Personally, I think the Liberals have a decent idea here as Canada is behind in the green times.
 Not only is this plan environmentally motivated (debatable), it will provide tax cuts for all Canadians.
 On the other hand, if the Liberals get elected, watch for our Oil companies to pull back which means the the TSX index will be pulled with it.

 What do you guys think of The Green Shift plan?

-Disclaimer: This post does not represent my political views.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Disclaimer: This post does not represent my political views.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).